 Personalized gift baskets are a great way to create meaningful presents.
+Items selected from local businesses will make your Kentucky gift basket a special treat.
 The beauty of these unique gifts is that you are able to customize the contents to fit any occasion such as a birthday, house warming, thank you, bridesmaid treat, emotional support or just because.
 The basket is flexible in size, color and style.
 You can accessorize your wicker with colorful or earthen tones.

 What I find most enjoyable is filling a basket with items specifically chosen for the recipient.
 You might select components to relax such as bath bombs, candles and soaps.
 Try something larger for your favorite cook, featuring gourmet pasta, sauces, oils and kitchen gadgets.
 And don’t forget the men in your life.
 Complete his basket with bourbon and rock glasses, assorted beers, socks and tees or classic shaving items.
 A smaller vessel carries a gift card or tickets to a show.
 Add a couple related goodies to transform your offering into something extra special!

 I am a true believer in upcycling and recycling.
 We often buy new, rather than using what we have or easily obtained.
 I try to keep creative reuse in mind when shopping for ideas.

 To begin your Kentucky gift basket, start with a sturdy and rustic basket.
 Consider one you have, if appropriate.
 If not, I suggest your local Good Will.
 You will find a plethora of woven beauties for a couple dollars.
 Reuse packing materials like craft paper or bubble wrap.
 I find these at work or have friends who order on-line and donate to the cause.
 There’s no shame in helping to save our planet!